 ISC Reports Fourth Quarter and Year-End Financial Results For 2022

-/EIN News/ -- REGINA, Saskatchewan, March 14, 2023 (GLOBE NEWSWIRE) -- Information Services Corporation (TSX:ISV) (“ISC” or the “Company”) today reported on the Company’s financial results for the fourth quarter and year ended December 31, 2022.
+REGINA, Saskatchewan, March 14, 2023 (GLOBE NEWSWIRE) -- Information Services Corporation ISV ("ISC" or the "Company") today reported on the Company's financial results for the fourth quarter and year ended December 31, 2022.

 Commenting on ISC's results, Shawn Peters, President and CEO stated, "On the back of a remarkable 2021, ISC delivered another successful year with increases in revenue, EBITDA and free cash flow along with stable net income.
 Registry Operations continued to demonstrate how robust a business it is, and our Services segment matured in 2022 when it overtook Registry Operations revenue for the first time."
 Peters continued, "We have invested in our businesses throughout 2022 and are in an enviable position to capitalize on organic growth opportunities in 2023, including executing on appropriate acquisitions."